shalikadulaj/IoT-Mini-Project-2-Data-Engineering-in-IoT-Pipeline/README.md

 ---
 <details>

-<summary> Outliers/Anomalies handling with  Median Filtering, Zscore method and Impution  </summary>
+<summary> Outliers/Anomalies handling with  Median Filtering, Zscore method and Imputation  </summary>

 Median filtering is a non-linear digital filtering technique, often used to remove noise from a signal or image.
 It is particularly effective at removing 'salt and pepper' type noise and can preserve edges while reducing random noise.
 The median filter works by sliding a window over the data, replacing each entry with the median of neighboring entries.
 The size of the window determines the extent of smoothing: a larger window leads to more smoothing.